-There will also be a touring exhibition from the National Portrait Gallery featuring paintings of important figures associated with the long journey towards the Vote.
+There will also be a touring exhibition from the National Portrait Gallery.
+Faces of Change features paintings of important figures associated with the long journey towards the Vote.

 The theme of the Study Day will be dress and politics in the broadest sense.
 There will be an opportunity to attend talks linked to the theme during the morning, with a chance to view all three exhibitions and take a closer look at some objects from the stored collections.
 This is an opportunity to see behind the scenes and view some of Queen Victoria's clothing in the costume department's workroom.
 The full programme will be confirmed in due course.